If your Fitbit isn’t showing any steps or miscalculates the number of steps, there are several things you can do to get it tracking accurately again.

-- Connect your Fitbit to its charging cable and make sure it’s plugged in and placed properly.
+- Connect your Fitbit to its charging cable and ensure it’s plugged in and placed properly.

 - Hold down the button for between five & ten seconds.
-You will usually see the Fitbit logo appear, a smiley face icon, or the screen flashes.
+You will usually see the Fitbit logo, a smiley face icon, or the screen flashes.
 Release the button or buttons when this happens.